 Alabama’s court system is made up of a Supreme Court with nine justices, a civil Court of Appeals with five judges, a criminal Court of Appeals employing five judges and 41 Circuit Courts with 146 judges.
 The Circuit Court is the appellate court for the 68 Probate Courts, the 67 District Courts and the 280 Municipal Courts in the state.
 The Probate Court has 68 judges, the District Courts use 106 judges, and the Municipal Courts have 306 judges.

 The Alabama Supreme Court assigns cases to the Civil Court of Appeals.
 The Circuit Court holds jury trials whereas the District does not.
 The Probate and Municipal Courts also do not conduct jury trials; all decisions are made by a judge.
 The state has an extensive law library on their judicial.alabama.gov/library judicial system website for use by lawyers, judges, Human Resources, students and the general public.
 The Supreme Court is the highest court in the state.

-Most Alabama court records are available to the public through various portals.
+Most Alabama court case information is available to the public through various portals.
 However, according to United States federal laws, any court documents and court information that contains sensitive or personal information must be redacted from the documents before posted online.
 Court records that contain things like someone’s social security number, contact information, home address, taxpayer identification, bank account numbers or the names of minor children are some examples.
 Additionally, any court sealed records including juvenile criminal records and information about jurors are not considered public records and will not be available to the general public.
 In some high-profile corporate matters, trade secrets and other sensitive information will be removed from the record before it is made public.